-The State’s post-retirement employment restrictions comprise a two-year bar and a lifetime bar.
+The State’s post-retirement employment restrictions include a two-year bar and a lifetime bar.
 There is, however, a government-to-government exception.
-For more information, visit the New York State Joint Commission on Public Ethics’ website.
+For more information, visit the New York State Joint Commission on Public Ethics website.

-Two sections of the RSSL — Section 211 and Section 212 — affect your return to public employment.
-If you return to public employment, you may still be able to collect your pension depending upon:
+Two sections of the RSSL — Section 211 and Section 212 — may affect your return to public employment.
+If you return to public employment, you may still be able to collect your pension, depending upon:

 - How much you earn after you return to public employment; and